 Despite its name, ringworm has nothing to do with worms.
 It’s a fungal skin infection that forms a ring-shaped rash with a winding, worm-like edge around it.
 When the rash occurs on your scalp, it’s called Tinea capitis.

-Tinea capitis usually needs to be treated with prescription antifungal medications, because antifungal creams and powders don’t work well on the scalp.
-You’ll probably need to take the prescription medication for 1 to 3 months, depending on how severe your case is.
+Tinea capitis usually needs treatment with prescription antifungal medications, because antifungal creams and powders don’t work well on the scalp.
+You’ll probably need to take the prescription medication for 1 to 3 months, depending on how severe the presentation is.

 5. Toenail fungus

-Toenail fungus (aka onychomycosis) is a common fungal infection that affects your toenails.
+Toenail fungus (aka onychomycosis) is a common fungal infection that develops around your toenails.
 It can also affect your fingernails and the skin around your nails.

 Onychomycosis is very common, accounting for 90 percent of all toenail infections around the world.